 The satiating diet advises that each meal should include lean protein.
 If you can’t meet the four-serving quota in your meals, it can carry over to snacks.
 Healthy protein sources include fish, eggs, tofu, and lean poultry and meat.
-Dairy is also allowed under the satiating diet.
+Dairy is also allowed under the satiating diet plan.
 Just be sure that the fat content in yogurt is below two percent, cheese 20 percent, and milk one percent.

 Higher-protein diets impressively cover every benefit of the satiating diet.
 A 2015 review confirmed that higher-protein diets support both weight loss and body mass loss, plus a smaller waist size.
 Even further, higher protein intake amounts to greater levels of fullness and elevated satiety hormones.

 The satiating diet prizes whole grains that have at least four grams of fiber per serving.
 It should come as great news to carb lovers, as whole-grain bread and whole-wheat pasta are approved satiating foods on this diet plan.
 Other high-fiber, whole-grain sources include oatmeal and brown rice.
 The best of the bunch, however, is chia seeds, with a whopping 5.5 grams of fiber per tablespoon.

 One 2019 study found that diets rich in whole grains can reduce body weight as well as low-grade inflammation.
 Another 2017 study found that substituting refined grains for whole grains induces calorie loss and speeds up metabolism.

 Plant-based and healthy fats: in moderation/from other food groups